nngeek195/Telagram-G-Drive-Bot/README.md

 - Download the JSON file containing your credentials.

 **Set Up Authentication**
 - Use the downloaded JSON file to authenticate your script.
-The first time you run the script, it will open a browser window asking you to log in and grant permissions.
+The first time you run the script.

 ## Genarate Telegram Bot Token